How to Create a Property Business Plan for Your Investment

 3. HMOs – a house of multiple occupancies is rented out to multiple tenants, increasing potential cash flow and ROI.
 However, HMOs can be complex, with a tonne of legislation in place that beginner investors may find intimidating.

 4. Commercial buy to let – involves the purchasing of an office block or retail space and renting to a company.
-Commercial properties have longer lease lengths than traditional buy to let, but can be much harder for investors looking to secure financing from buy to let mortgages.
+Commercial properties have longer lease lengths than traditional buy-to-let, but it can be much harder for investors looking to secure financing from buy-to-let mortgages.

 Along with the investment strategy itself, you should also think about your exit strategy.